Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Cosmological Simulations

 We employ a cosmological TreeSPH code for simulating galaxy formation and evolution, though in principle, grid-based hydrodynamic simulations could be incorporated equally well.
 The TreeSPH code used for the simulations is in most respects similar to the one described in \cite{somm05} and \cite{romeo06}.
 A cosmic baryon fraction of $f_{\rm{b}}=0.15$ is assumed, and simulations are initiated at a redshift of $z=39$.
 The implementation of star formation and stellar feedback, however, has been manifestly changed.

 Star formation is assumed to take place in cold gas ($\Tk \lesssim 10^4$\,K) at densities $\nH > 1$\,\cmpc.
 The star formation efficiency (or probability that a gas particle will form stars) is formally set to 0.1, but is, due to effects of self-regulation, considerably lower.
-Star formation takes place in a stochastic way, and in a star formation event, $1$ SPH gas particle is converted completely into $1$ stellar SPH particle, representing the instantaneous birth of a population of stars according to a Chabrier (2003) stellar initial mass function (IMF; \cite{chabrier03}) -- see further below.
+Star formation takes place in a stochastic way, and in a star formation event, $1$ SPH gas particle is converted completely into $1$ stellar SPH particle, representing the instantaneous birth of a population of stars according to a Chabrier (2003) stellar initial mass function (IMF; \citealt{chabrier03}) -- see further below.

-The implementation of stellar feedback is based on a subgrid super-wind model, somewhat similar to the `high-feedback' models by \cite{stinson06}.
+The implementation of stellar feedback is based on a sub-grid super-wind model, somewhat similar to the `high-feedback' models by \cite{stinson06}.
 These models, though, build on a supernova blast-wave approach rather than super-wind models.
 Both types of models invoke a Chabrier (2003) IMF, which is somewhat more top-heavy in terms of energy and heavy-element feedback than, e.g., the standard Salpeter IMF.
-The present models result in galaxies characterized by reasonable $z=0$ cold gas fractions, abundances and circum-galactic medium abundance properties.
+The present models result in galaxies characterised by reasonable $z=0$ cold gas fractions, abundances and circum-galactic medium abundance properties.
 They also improve considerably on the ``angular momentum problem'' relative to the models presented in, e.g., \cite{somm03}.
-The models will be described in detail in a forthcoming paper (Sommer-Larsen et al. 2015, in prep.).
+The models will be described in detail in a forthcoming paper.